drts01/notes/stackedit/star.md

 ## Initiative
 Have you ever gone above and beyond the call of duty?
+* Situation:
-* Situation: Unfolding security incident on Friday evening with many unknowns.
+   Unfolding security incident on Friday evening with many unknowns.
 * Task:
+   Sweeping changes to the CDN.
 * Action:

 * Result: